porrey/led-sequencing/README.md

 > The animations assume that the **[FastLED](https://fastled.io/)** library is being used.

 The constructor for an effect requires the CRGB array used by the FastLED library, the count of LEDs and optionally the frame rate.
-If Frame rate is not specified, it defauklts to 0 which disables the animation effect.
+If Frame rate is not specified, it defaults to 0 which disables the animation effect.

 ## Effects
 There are two animation effects in the example.